earthobservations/phenodata/README.rst

 Contributions
 =============
-If you'd like to contribute you're most welcome!
+If you would like to contribute, you are most welcome.
 Spend some time taking a look around, locate a bug, design issue or spelling mistake and then send us a pull request or create an issue.

-Thanks in advance for your efforts, we really appreciate any help or feedback.
+Thank you in advance for your efforts, the authors really appreciate any kind of help and feedback.

 Discussions
 ===========
-Discussions around the development of ``phenodata`` and its applications are taking place at the Hiveeyes forum:
+Discussions around the development of ``phenodata`` and its applications are taking place at the Hiveeyes forum.
+Enjoy reading them, and don't hesitate to write in, if you think you may be able to contribute a thing or another, or to share what you have been doing with it in form of a "show and tell" post.

 - https://community.hiveeyes.org/t/phanologischer-kalender-fur-trachtpflanzen/664
 - https://community.hiveeyes.org/t/phenodata-ein-datenbezug-und-manipulations-toolkit-fur-open-access-phanologiedaten/2892